CANewbould/OE4OOP/README.md

 Dot notation is not at present provided in OE, but OE4OOP offers an equivalent approach: the first parameter of every routine (qua "method") call is of the *type* (qua "class") instance.

-Included in the project, however, is a first-base pre-processor which enables applications (extension *dex*) cast in dot notation to be run in OE.
+Included in the project, however, is a first-base pre-processor which enables applications (extension *dex* or *dexw*) cast in dot notation to be run in OE.
+The *person* example has been re-cast as *person.dex* and is included in this project.

 ## Feedback